 Take a look at the example of such email from Creative Market.

-The company thanks subscribers for opting in and offers a 10% discount available only for a week — fear of missing out can be a good motivator to make a purchase, you know.
+The company thanks subscribers for opting in and offers a 10% discount available only for a week — fear of missing out can be a good motivator to make a purchase.

 Segment your audience

 Mailing list segmentation is one of the most effective tactics in email marketing.
-It allows you to prepare personalized emails which bring value to various groups of users.
-The more relevant emails you send out, the more purchases users will make.
+It allows you to prepare personalized emails that bring value to various groups of users.
+The more relevant emails you send, the more purchases users will make.

 You can segment your audience by